Robert Torricelli: Career

-U.S. House of Representatives
+U.S. Representative

 In 1982, Torricelli ran for U.S. Congress, defeating incumbent Republican Harold Hollenbeck.
 Torricelli served in the U.S. House of Representatives from 1983 until 1997 representing New Jersey's 9th congressional district.

-Toricelli was a resident of New Milford, New Jersey during his first term in Congress.
+Torricelli was a resident of New Milford, New Jersey during his first term in Congress.

 Torricelli was Democratic floor leader in the Persian Gulf War discussion regarding the adoption of the "Authorization for Use of Military Force Against Iraq Resolution" in 1991 and gave the closing speech.

 In 1988, Torricelli visited Cuba and stated, "Living standards are not high, but the homelessness, hunger and disease that is witnessed in much of Latin America does not appear evident."
 He sponsored the Cuban Democracy Act of 1992 which prohibits U.S. trade with Cuba.
-Torricelli stated that the act would "wreak havoc on that island."
-Academic Helen Yafee writes that between Toricelli's 1988 visit and the 1992 Act, he received significant campaign contributions from the Cuban American National Foundation.
+Torricelli stated that the act would "wreak havoc on that island.
+He defended the legislation as necessary to force democratic refirm on the island and halt Castro’s export of violent revolution in Latin America.
+After candidate Bill Clinton endorsed the legislation, President Bush signed it."
+Academic Helen Yaffe writes that between Toricelli's 1988 visit and the 1992 Act, he received significant campaign contributions from the Cuban American National Foundation.

 He was chairman of the House subcommittee on the Western Hemisphere.